Here's What Steph Curry Tweeted Before The Warriors Played The Mavs

 Before the Golden State Warriors played the Dallas Mavericks in Texas, Steph Curry sent out a tweet.

-The Golden State Warriors are in Texas playing the Dallas Mavericks on Thursday evening, and before the game Steph Curry sent out a tweet.
+The Golden State Warriors were in Texas playing the Dallas Mavericks on Thursday evening, and before the game Steph Curry sent out a tweet.

 The tweet can be seen embedded below from Curry's Twitter account.

-Curry and the Warriors are having an excellent season, and they are the second seed in the Western Conference with a 43-19 record in the 62 games that they have played.
+Curry and the Warriors lost the game by a score of 122-113, and the loss dropped them to 43-20 on the season in the 63 games that they have played.

-However, as of late they have been in a slump, and are currently on a two-game losing streak.
+This is the second time the Warriors have lost to the Mavs this week as they lost at home on Sunday night to them.

-In their last ten games they have gone just 4-6, and earlier in the week they blew a late lead to the Mavericks in California.
+In their last ten games, the Warriors are just 3-7, and they have now lost three games in a row.

 Related stories on NBA basketball